alexirpan/alexirpan.github.io/_posts/2024-04-20-puzzlehunting-201.markdown

 Bringing This Together
 ---------------------------------------------------------------------------------------------------

-To show this coming together, here is a puzzle I remember speedrunning especially quickly: [The Three Little Pigs](https://hunt20.com/puzzle/three-little-pigs.html) from Hunt 20 2.1 Puzzle Hunt.
+To showcase these strategies together, here is a puzzle I remember speedrunning especially quickly: [The Three Little Pigs](https://hunt20.com/puzzle/three-little-pigs.html) from Hunt 20 2.1 Puzzle Hunt.
 This hunt was designed to be on the easier side, so this made it more susceptible to speedrunning.